 The “Tom Thumb of America” Awakes!

 The “Tom Thumb of America” is the nickname people use to refer with affection to the Republic of El Salvador.
-With an extension of 20,742 km² is certainly the smallest and most densely populated nation in Central America.
+An extension of 20,742 km² is certainly the smallest and most densely populated nation in Central America.
 Since its colonization by Spain in 1522, when Admiral Andrés Niño landed at the Golfo de Fonseca, El Salvador shares a common history with the rest of Latin America; not only for the hardships of the long colonial period and its independence (won in 1821) but for its destiny as a sovereign nation.
 A resilient nation with a new light of hope today in the wake of its recent elections.

 El Salvador is the Spanish word for “The Savior”, in honor of Jesus Christ.
 Blessed as a nation for its great climate, fertile lands, beaches, and its beautiful people, the country has also faced recent natural disasters, such as Hurricane Mitch in 1998 and two devastating earthquakes.
 However, the real danger that grips the nation today is not the indomitable nature, but the corruption and violence unleashed by a pernicious leftist-communist ideology that seeks to divide and dominate the country at any cost.
 Let’s start from the beginning.